garethjmsaunders/code-style-guide/css.md

 ## 6. Naming conventions

-Naming conventions in CSS are hugely useful in making your code more strict, more transparent, and more informative.
+Naming conventions in CSS are very useful in making your code more strict, more transparent, and more informative.

 A good naming convention will tell you and your team:

 *   what type of thing a class does;
-*   where a class can be used;
+*   where a class may be used;
-*   what (else) a class might be related to.
+*   what (else) a class is related to.

-Use a very simple naming convention: hyphen (-) delimited strings, with BEM-like naming for more complex pieces of code.
+Use a very simple naming convention: hyphen (`-`) delimited strings, with [BEM](http://getbem.com/)-like naming for more complex pieces of code.

 It's worth noting that a naming convention is not only useful for the CSS-side of development, they really come into their own when viewed in HTML.